 Sign and date the form to accept the formation of the LLC listed.

 In order to process your application in a timely manner, the Delaware Department of State wants you to include a cover letter.
 Please include your name, address, and telephone/fax number.

 After you complete the Application to Form a Limited Liability Company, mail the completed form and a check for $90 to:

 401 Federal Street, Ste.
 4

 Fax: (302) 739-3812 (if paying by credit card)

 If you desire a certified copy back, enclose an additional $50.
 Processing lead times vary, but in general, it can take several weeks to get your LLC certificate back from the Secretary of State’s office.
-Expedited service is available; $100 additional for same day turnaround, $50 additional for 24 hour turnaround.
+Expedited service is available; $100 additional for a same-day turnaround, $50 additional for a 24-hour turnaround.

 Questions may be directed to (302) 739-3073.